Skip to Content

 Cucumbers are fairly shallow rooted and require caution when weeding.
 I’ve mentioned the usage of black plastic.
 You can also control weeds by light scraping with a hoe.

 Watering the right way is also important.
 Put your sprinklers away.
-Ground irrigation using soaker hoses will help keep the plants healthy and on track to produce high quality cucumbers.
+Ground irrigation using a soaker hose will help keep the plants healthy and on track to produce high quality cucumbers.
 When vines are vigorously growing and starting to set fruit, they have the greatest requirement for water.
 However, too much watering can encourage foliar diseases of the plants, thus reducing the quality of the leaf canopy.

 Therefore, I’m a strong proponent of soaker hoses that will only water at the root level where it needs to be watered.
 This will reduce the amount of fungular issues on the leaves.